programmfabrik/apitest/README.md

 /* template-delims: {* *} */
 ```

-** All external tests/requests/responses inherit those delimiters if not overriden in their template **
+> All external tests/requests/responses inherit those delimiters if not overriden in their template.

 ## Remove template 'placeholders'

 Go templates may break the proper JSONC format even when separators are comments.
 So we could use placeholders for filling missing parts then strip them.

 ```
 // template-remove-tokens: <token> [<token>]*
 /* template-remove-tokens: <token> [<token>] */
 ```

 Example:

 ```
 // template-delims: /* */
 // template-remove-tokens: "delete_me"